 - Help plan the annual WAFP Student & Resident Retreat

-- Advocate to state government by attending Family Medicine Advocacy Day (once annually)
+- Advocate to state government by attending Family Medicine Advocacy Day in Olympia (once annually)

 - Maintain contact with chief residents at Washington residency programs and continue relations with the AAFP resident leadership

-- Serve as an elected Trustee on the Academy or Foundation board
+- Serve as an elected trustee on the Academy or Foundation Board of Directors

 We have ways for you to connect that will fit with your available time!
-If you’re interested in learning more, contact Alyssa McEachran, Director of Pipeline and Practice Enhancement, at email@example.com.
+If you’re interested in learning more, contact Alyssa McEachran, director of pipeline and practice relations, at firstname.lastname@example.org.